Elon, North Carolina

 This seems like the character of Christ.
 Saul was not mean and vindictive.
 It is what we see in Jesus.
 He was gracious.
 He was compassionate towards sinners.
 He was compassionate to the worst of sinners.
 He was meek and lowly of heart (Matthew 11:29).
 He prayed for His enemies and said, “Father forgive them for they know not what they do” (Luke 23:34).

-7) Both were tested
+8) Both Jesus and Saul were tested

 A month after he became king, Saul was tested.
 He faced a major crisis.
 He passed the test.
 He will not pass some other tests.
 Jesus also was tested immediately after the Holy Spirit came on Him in the form of a dove.
-He wads tested by Satan in the wilderness.
+He was tested by Satan in the wilderness.

-8) Both receive vindication
+9) Both Jesus and Saul receive vindication

 Saul is publicly celebrated as king by the people.
 He becomes a war hero.
 Jesus will return as King of Kings and Lord of Lords.
 Everyone one will day be forced to acknowledge that Jesus is Lord.

 2. This chapter has a valuable message for us about anger